laic/uoe_speech_processing_course/phon/phon_lab_1/phon-1-articulation.md

 There are several other very interesting demos on the lab's youtube page: [Acoustic-phonetics demonstrations](https://www.youtube.com/@acoustic-phoneticsdemonstr4758)

 You're probably now getting to understand why most humanoid robots don't even attempt include vocal tracts!
-Instead, we general speech waveforms using non-physical means on computers and play them out some speakers.
+Instead, we generally synthesize speech waveforms using non-physical means on computers and play them out some speakers.
 To do this we'll need to understand how we can "see speech" just from the waveform: i.e., acoustic phonetics.
 This is the focus of module 2.